Bike Fitting Assessment Date: 10th April 2011

 Upper Body Normal Excessive

-: Tenderness at
+tension: Tenderness at

 right infraspinatus tendon.